delan/www.azabani.com/drafts/spelling-grammar-2.md

 </figcaption>
 </figure>

-The ref that Blink ended up matching has five layers, with an elaborate system of positioned “covers” and “hiders”.
+The ref that Blink ended up matching has five layers, where each of the three visible layers contains “quick” in full, and decorations span the whole word, but only part of the layer is shown.
-The former clips a layer from the right with a white rectangle, while the latter clips a layer from the left with `overflow:hidden` and `right:0`.
+This is achieved by an elaborate system of positioned “covers” and “hiders”: the former clips a layer from the right with a white rectangle, while the latter clips a layer from the left by way of `right:0` wrapped in `overflow:hidden`.

 <figure><div class="scroll"><div class="flex">
     <a href="/images/spammar2-ref.jpg"><img width="432" height="256" src="/images/spammar2-ref.jpg" srcset="/images/spammar2-ref.jpg 2x"></a>